-The result, according to the report, are Workload scores that have gradually fallen throughout the year among employees who mentioned caring responsibilities.
-Women felt the impact more acutely than men (see Workload graph) and the gap between the two genders has widened.
+The result, according to the report, is Workload scores that have gradually fallen throughout the year among employees who mentioned caring responsibilities.
+Women felt the impact more acutely than men (see the below Workload graph) and the gap between the two genders has widened.
 The bottom line is that women are now less likely to feel their workload is manageable.

 The fallout has been hard.
 In a survey commissioned by Peakon at the end of last year, 34% of women said they felt ‘on the brink of burn out’.
 And without the proper support, women caregivers are often left to fend for themselves.